Dave-team/Knowledge-base/Business-Intelligence/User adoption.md

 - Regularly check in with new users as they go through the change curve to ensure they remain enthusiastic and positive about what Looker can provide them.
 Track their usage in iLooker.
 - Hold regular office hours where people can book a slot to go through something data related

+#### Onboarding / training tips
+- Really get people involved
+    - Allow lots of time for questions
+    - Make the data related to their daily life
+    - Ask them to show for something and check what they've done - e.g. a completed dashboard
+- Answer their business questions live - focus on their specific use cases
+- Make sure they are set up will all the right access prior to the session

 ### Evangelize BI
 Monthly updates with new data / features in Looker Main purpose here is that people find common things they weren’t aware of and now can use.
 Example framework of such a newsletter:
 - What’s new